 Elms studied composition at the Royal College of Music under Joseph Horovitz and was mentored by Kenneth Hesketh, Peter Stark, and Carlos Bonell.
 Taking inspiration from progressive and humanist ideologies, his work addresses disparate social, economic, and political relationships between people and cities, and offers intimate commentaries on the human condition.

-Elms’ music has been performed by members of the London Symphony Orchestra, Welsh National Opera, the Academy of St Martin in the Fields, the Aurora Orchestra, Britten Sinfonia, the Balanescu Quartet, the Jubilee String Quartet, and prominent soloists such as Richard Harwood, Thomas Gould, Peter Gregson, Joby Burgess and Giacomo Bigoni.
-Elms has also amassed a varied repertoire of collaborative works across feature film and theatre, including the BAFTA-nominated Ralph, the Academy-Award-nominated Library of Burned Books, Plaques and Tangles at Royal Court Theatre, and additional music for Taboo by Ridley Scott and Tom Hardy, for which he worked closely with fellow composer Max Richter.
+Elms’ music has been performed by members of the London Symphony Orchestra, Welsh National Opera, the Academy of St Martin in the Fields, the Aurora Orchestra, Britten Sinfonia, Manchester Collective, the Balanescu Quartet, the Jubilee String Quartet, and prominent soloists such as Richard Harwood, Thomas Gould, Peter Gregson, Joby Burgess and Giacomo Bigoni.
+Elms has also amassed a varied repertoire of collaborative works across feature film and theatre, including the BAFTA-nominated Ralph, the Academy-Award-nominated Library of Burned Books, Plaques and Tangles at Royal Court Theatre, and additional music for the Emmy-nominated score for Taboo by Ridley Scott and Tom Hardy, for which he worked closely with fellow composer Max Richter.

 Elms was the recipient of the Musicians’ Benevolent Fund Emerging Excellence Award in 2013.
 In 2016, he was commissioned by the British Film Institute to create a new work, Bethia, to celebrate his hometown as part of Hull City of Culture 2017, for which he received the PRS Foundation’s New Music Biennial Award; this composition for octet and motion picture premiered in Hull as part of City of Culture 2017 and was also performed at the Royal Festival Hall, London, with a recorded broadcast by BBC Radio 3.

 In 2017, Elms will record his debut album of concert material, Islandia, at Abbey Road Studios.
 The album is a collection of five stand-alone compositions that explore the sea and solitude; the works were written in isolation on the East-Anglian coast whilst in residency at the former home of composer Imogen Holst and integrate a bowed electric guitar and electroacoustic instruments with a chamber orchestra.
-During the year, Elms will also be composing a new work for Manchester Collective as part of a year-long residency with the ensemble, which will premier at the Tape Deck concert in early 2018, with a further three performances across the UK.
+During the year, Elms will also be composing a new work for Manchester Collective as part of a year-long residency with the ensemble, which will premier at the 100 Demons concert in early 2018, with a further three performances across the UK.
 Additionally, Daniel will also be collaborating on a soundtrack for the computer game Failure: Neuro Slicers by indie developer Dream Harvest Games, and will produce various artists from Hull as part of City of Culture 2017 and the on-going development of Hull’s contemporary music scene.

 To strengthen Hull’s burgeoning contemporary classical scene and the representation of new music in the North of England, Elms is forming a collective with musicians, producers and curators from Hull to develop a state-of-the-art recording and performance space within the city.
 Penny Red Arts will be an artisan facility dedicated to promoting and supporting the arts through low-cost workspaces, mentoring schemes, and AAA-grade facilities.
 This endeavour is part of an on-going series of collaborations that are designed to promote contemporary music in the North of England, and provide artists and audiences alike with the opportunity to engage with contemporary art.